comit-network/RFCs/RFC-002-SWAP.md

 This can mean that:
 1. The ledger is unknown
-2. The asset is not known
+2. The asset is unknown
 3. Ledger and asset are unknown

 This error can be extended to a more complex `unknown-asset` and `unknown-ledger` in the future.